nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     **Answer:**

-    Do you think is it really a controversial opinion to think that OpenSSL is a pile of crap.
+    Do you think is it really a controversial opinion to think that OpenSSL is a pile of crap?

     **Q7 continue...**